satansdeer/satansdeer.github.com/src/pages/posts/getting-schwifty-with-pull-requests/index.md

 Now, after you've applied all feedback and got you PRs approved – time to land the stack.

-As github [supports updating the base branch](https://github.com/blog/2224-change-the-base-branch-of-a-pull-request) since August 2016, you can merge your stack in any order.
+As Github [supports updating the base branch](https://github.com/blog/2224-change-the-base-branch-of-a-pull-request) since August 2016, you can merge your stack in any order.

 `youtube:https://www.youtube.com/embed/Lqczzlh7420`